 Having covered this show from day one, I can tell you that when the fights are announced first, you are looking at a two-round fight, at the very least.
 For once this season the two chosen are guys that want to fight and love their jobs.

 Team Hughes knows that their backs are against the wall.
-They feel that they will have to run the table to even get close to catching
+They feel that they will have to run the table to even get close to catching up with Team Serra.

-he will "give everything I have, every second I have."
+Dan Barrera promises that he will give his maximum effort, saying he will "give everything I have, every second I have."
 Some of his teammates would disagree.
 They think he's a little too balls out while sparring during practice.

 "He needs to relax and not hurt somebody," Coach Hughes says.

 Teammate Blake Bowman agrees: "You can either adapt to survive or let him keep elbowing you until you trade partners, I guess."

 Bowman is emerging as this season's best bet for comic relief and not because he acts clownish.
 Perhaps it has something to do with him being Southern.